Col-E/recaf-site/src/dev/plugins-and-scripts/plugins.md

 A plugin is a JAR file that contains one or more classes with exactly one of them implementing `software.coley.recaf.plugin.Plugin`.
 When Recaf launches it looks in the plugins directory for JAR files that contain these plugin classes.
 It will then attempt to load and initialize them.
 Because a plugin is distributed as a JAR file a plugin developer can create complex logic and organize it easily across multiple classes in the JAR.

+You can find a template project for creating plugins on GitHub at [Recaf-Plugins/Recaf-4x-plugin-workspace](https://github.com/Recaf-Plugins/Recaf-4x-plugin-workspace).

 ## Using services

 Plugins can use services by annotating the class with `@Dependent` and annotating the constructor with `@Inject`.
 For services that are application scoped, see this example: